delulu-Subh/RegressionModelEstateMetrics/README.md

 🔮 Future Enhancements

 Explore ElasticNet Regression (combining L1 + L2)

-Implement feature selection to reduce dimensionality
+Implement feature selection to reduce dimensionality.

-Use cross-validation for more robust hyperparameter tuning
+Use cross-validation for more robust hyperparameter tuning.

-Deploy the model as a web application for real-time house price predictions
+Deploy the model as a web application for real-time house price predictions.

-RegressionModelEstateMetrics/
-│
-├─ housing_price_dataset.csv       # Raw dataset
-├─ EstateIQ.ipynb                  # Jupyter notebook with regression code
-├─ README.md                       # Project documentation
-├─ requirements.txt                # Python dependencies
-└─ plot.png                        # Actual vs Predicted visualization